-Wrongful Termination Lawyers in Naperville and Chicago, IL
+Wrongful Termination Lawyers in Chicago, IL

 Fighting for Our Clients' Legal Rights & Interests Throughout Chicago

 Our Chicago wrongful termination attorneys are often asked: Can my boss fire me for that?
 Many people assume they were wrongfully terminated if their termination was unfair.
 But wrongful termination cases are very limited.

 What Are the Wrongful Termination Laws in Illinois?